cswclui/katacoda-scenarios-1/12factor-010/step03.md

 The second version of *Secret Society* has a new feature that will report some new data.
 However, except for the new data, the build, run and release processes for both versions of demonstration application are nearly identical.
 The same process is used to get process from source control all they through the CI/CD process to a target runtime environment.

+In this lesson you'll be examing the two `Jenkinsfile` pipeline scripts that will be driving the deployment processes the adhere to the Dev-Prod Parity principle of 12 Factor App.
+(Go [here](https://www.jenkins.io/doc/book/pipeline/syntax/) to learn the structure of a pipeline script in Jenkins.)

 ## Steps

 **Step 1:** Navigate back to the lesson's working directory.